ClementRepository/TerraformforAbsoluteBeginners/Project 2 Tabby/InstallTabby.md

 # Installing Tabby
 ## What is this?
 Tabby is a terminal in which you can run commands for your computer.
-You don't have to use Tabby's version, there are many other terminals you can download instead.
+You don't have to use the Tabby version, there are many other terminals you can download instead.

 ## Objective
 You will be able to install Tabby Terminal on your Windows computer.